 Lay out exactly which Trust Services Criteria you need, how many users you’ll include and where evidence will come from.
 Armed with that clarity, you can push for phased engagements or fixed-fee bundles that protect you from surprise line items.

-Most groups spend 2–6 weeks on readiness work plus 3–12 months running controls—so labor, tooling and evidence management are your biggest levers.
-Sales teams love a strong Type 2 report, which is why many vendors pitch compliance as a multi-year investment.
+Most groups spend four to eight weeks on readiness work plus three to twelve months running controls, so labor, tooling and evidence management remain the biggest cost levers.
+Sales teams value a strong Type 2 report, which is why many organizations treat compliance as a multi-year investment rather than a one-time expense.

 Balancing In-House And External Expertise